aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 # End

 I tried to make a voxel game a few times since Mar 2024.
+A few days before March 18, I discovered [John Lin's voxel engine](https://www.youtube.com/@johnlin9665).
-[Leafbuild](https://thingmaker.us.eu.org/lfbd/prealpha-0.1.0.html) (Mar 17 - Aug 8, 2024).
-It was too hard to make engine related things like data structures have good performance and low memory usage.
-I also don't really want to make things that will be gone eventually.
-But I still think that it is a awesome idea.
+Many days later, I started developing [Leafbuild](https://thingmaker.us.eu.org/lfbd/prealpha-0.1.0.html) ([source code](https://github.com/aaaathing/websitethingmaker/tree/main/public/lfbd)) (Mar 17 - Aug 8, 2024).
+But it was too hard to make engine related things like data structures have good performance and low memory usage.

+But it was such an awesome idea, and I sometimes still think about making it.

 Maybe someone else can create the voxel engine.
 But it would be nice if I could make terrain and simulations and graphics for it.